isomerpages/csa-csro-licensing/_resources/FAQs.md

 a) Changes to Key Executive Officers; <br>
 b) Addition of Key Officers; <br>
 c) Removal of Key Officers; and <br>
-d) Changes to the other information of the licensee and/or its officers of business entity such as changes to Name, Passport Number, Company Name, Company UEN, and certifications of the existing applicant and officers of the business entity.<br>
+d) Changes to the other information of the licensee and/or its officers of business entity such as changes to Name, Passport Number, Company Name, Company UEN, and certifications of the existing applicant and officers of the business entity.<br><br>

 Licensees may refer to <a target="\_blank" href="https://www.csro.gov.sg/how-to/update-licence/">here</a> for more information on the notification method and/or supporting documentation required for the update.